zeropointnine/tts-audiobook-tool/README.md

 ## Install the Chatterbox TTS flavor of the application:

-This is considerably easier compared to setting up the Oute environment:

 Initialize a Python virtual environment named "venv-chatterbox" (Python 3.13 or recent earlier versions should be okay).
 For example: